The Crescent Hotel in the Ozark Mountain town of Eureka Springs is said to be the most haunted hotel in America!

 Although the hotel leans heavily (and dare I say, happily) into their ghostly reputation it is also a perfect place for those who just want to experience a stay at a great historic hotel.

-You absolutely do not have to believe or buy into the ghost stories to enjoy a get away at the Crescent.
+You absolutely do not have to believe in ghosts to enjoy a get away at the Crescent.

-I have never experienced anything supernatural or even creepy while there.
-But I assure you that I keep an eye out for ghosts or misty apparitions!
+Personally, I have never experienced anything supernatural or even creepy while staying there.
+Even though I definitely keep watch for unusual happenings or misty apparitions!

 Thanks for stopping by!